eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/go_live.md

 the Android attestation certificate chain and challenge-bound evidence expected by the Wallet Provider API.

+Production implementers must update the wallet client integration as well as the backend.
+The current `WalletAttestationRepository` constants point to the plain-JWK paths and send a JWK/JWK-set payload.
+A production build that uses Android platform key attestation must change those repository paths, request/generate Android Key Attestation evidence for the relevant wallet keys, send the attestation certificate chain and challenge-bound payload expected by the Wallet Provider, and parse the same `walletInstanceAttestation` / `walletUnitAttestation` response fields after backend validation.
+Do not only configure the backend and leave the app calling the JWK endpoints.

 Production endpoints must also validate wallet application integrity, not only key provenance.
 Use Play Integrity API, a national/app-store equivalent, commercial RASP attestation, or another server-verified integrity mechanism to bind wallet attestations to the expected package name,